This bird is also called cut-throat because the male looks like his throat has been cut and has bled over his breast.

 This bird is easy to identify because of its colors.
 It has a rosy breast, and the white bars on its wings are easily seen when it flies.
 Its big, conical beak is perfect for breaking the hard coverings of seeds.
 The beauty of its song is also memorable, and it has a contact call that sounds like “chink.”
 It prefers second-growth forests, which are the forests that return after the old-growth forests are cut down.
 The bird’s population is declining in some areas, and one reason may be that these second-growth forests are aging.

-- The female looks nothing at all like the male.
-He looks like a rose-breasted grosbeak, and she looks like a large house sparrow.
+- The female looks nothing at all like the male and looks like a large house sparrow.

 - Though the species name means “shy,” rose-breasted grosbeaks won’t hesitate to see off much larger predators that are after their chicks.